Columbus Data Recovery

 Columbus Flash Drive Recovery

 Damaged a device or it simply stopped working?
 Of course, don't panic.
 The data recovery experts at eProvided have your back.
+We recover files for customers worldwide daily.
 Most important, we've helped countless Columbus residents breath sighs of relief by retrieving data they thought was lost for good.
 Thus, we can do the same for you.
 Contact our Columbus data recovery experts today for your free evaluation. eProvided on Instagram.

 Columbus, Ohio is both the county seat of Franklin County as well as capital of Ohio.
 In 1812, the community was first laid out and the year 1816 brought the incorporation of Columbus.
 The initial capital wasn't Columbus, but the state legislature elected chose to relocate the state government there after short periods to both Zanesville and Chillicothe.
 Columbus was selected as the location for the new capital as the result of its access to transportation routes, which were mainly rivers as well as its central location within the state.
 The legislature selected the community as the capital of Ohio over numerous other competitors, that included Delaware, Worthington, Dublin, and Franklinton.
 Before the state legislature made that decision in 1812, Columbus didn't even exist.
 The community was intended to be the first states capital, in order to prepare for its role in social, economic, and political life in Ohio.